alexis-giraudet/rpi-fog/README.md

 # Raspberry Pi image including FOG server

-The image contains all FOG dependencies and assets, and can be used fully offline.
+The image is generated using [rpi-image-gen](https://github.com/raspberrypi/rpi-image-gen), contains all FOG dependencies and assets, and can be used fully offline.

 FOG is automatically installed during the first boot.

 Default Linux and FOG user is `fog` and password is `password`.

+FOG server IP address is `192.168.0.1`.

 Compatible with Raspberry Pi 3, 4 and 5.